sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 | Scenario ID | `learning-datalines`
 | Executable ID | `house-metrics-train`

 The value for `Input Parameters` `DT_MAX_DEPTH` is your choice.
-Until now, this was set using an environment variable.
-If no variable is specified, this parameter will continue to be defined by the environment variables.
+Until now, this has been set using an environment variable.
+If a variable is not specified, this parameter continues to be defined by the environment variables.

 > Information: This parameter can be defined using an integer to set a maximum depth or as `None`, which means that nodes are expanded until all leaves are single nodes, or contain all contain fewer data points than specified in the `min_samples_split samples`, if specified.
 For more information, see [the Scikit learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).